NikolajCS/Network-Security-Groups/README.md

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>

-This is a tutorial where I will be observing and inspecting network traffic between Azure Virtual Machines as well as experiment with Network Security Groups.
-In the tutorial I will be filtering different network protocols such as ICMP, SSH, DHCP, DNS and RDP and I will be observing the traffic.
-I will go over how to setup a basic firewall in Azure to block ICMP traffic and use a couple of different network command-line utilities/tools

 In this tutorial, I will observe and inspect network traffic between Azure Virtual Machines and experiment with Network Security Groups.
 In the tutorial I will be filtering different network protocols such as ICMP, SSH, DHCP, DNS and RDP and I will be observing the traffic.
 I will explain how to set up a basic firewall in Azure to block ICMP traffic and use various network command-line utilities and tools.